Skip to main content

 Colposcopic biopsy

-For this type of biopsy, first the cervix is examined with a colposcope to find the abnormal areas.
+For this type of biopsy, the cervix is examined first with a colposcope to find the abnormal areas.
 Using a biopsy forceps, a small (about 1/8-inch) section of the abnormal area on the surface of the cervix is removed.
 The biopsy procedure may cause mild cramping, brief pain, and some slight bleeding afterward.

 Endocervical curettage (endocervical scraping)